 Leda Meredith teaches food preservation for numerous organizations, is a local foods enthusiast, and forages for wild edible plants and mushrooms.
-She is the author of two books and a regular contributor to numerous food-related publications.
+She is the author of four books, including the 2014 release Preserving Everything: Can, Culture, Pickle, Freeze, Ferment, Dehydrate, Salt, Smoke, and Store Fruits, Vegetables, Meat, Milk, and More.

 Leda Meredith has been preserving food and foraging since she was a kid.
 It's all her great-grandmother's fault for teaching her.